-A prototype for BMW’s oft-rumored 1-Series sedan has finally been spotted.
+A prototype for BMW’s oft-rumored 1-Series sedan has been spotted yet again.
 Yes, after watching Audi and Mercedes-Benz have all the fun in the luxury compact sedan segment with their respective A3 and CLA-Class, BMW now wants a piece of the action.

 As the spy shots reveal, BMW’s entry to the segment, which will be known simply as the 1-Series, will feature a conventional notchback sedan body with proportions typical of the BMW brand.
 Our photographer tells us that the prototype is quite a bit shorter than the 3-Series, and the trunk lid relatively high compared to the rest of the body.

 The basis for the new vehicle is the front-wheel-drive UKL platform that debuted in the 2014 MINI Hardtop and also features in the BMW 2-Series Active Tourer.
 As previously reported, this platform could end up in seven different BMW-badged vehicles, including the next-generation X1, the next-generation 1-Series Hatchback and this new 1-Series sedan.

 2017 BMW 1-Series sedan spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 The vehicle’s engine lineup should mirror that of the 2-Series Active Tourer, meaning a series of three- and four-cylinder units, all of them turbocharged.
 The top model initially should be a 225i, powered by a 231-horsepower four-cylinder.
 Both front- and all-wheel drive is expected, meaning BMW will have a front-driving sedan in its lineup for the first time.